shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can cast spells on all your undead minions at once.
 You gain the following bond affinity option:

--   Undead: 2 Spell Points.
+-   Undead: 10 Spell Points.
 If this spell targets one or more of your undead minions, it also targets all your undead minions within your Cast Range.

 ### Undead Immunity

 At level 5, you learn how to cast spells without harming your undead minions.
 You gain the following bond affinity option:

--   Undead Safety: 1 Spell Point.
+-   Undead Safety: 5 Spell Points.
 This spell has no effect on your undead minions.

 ### Undead Fortitude

 At level 7, you can syphon the energy of your undead minions.
-As an action, you may spend 2 spell points to consume the energy of one of your undead minions within your Cast Range.
+As an action, you may spend 5 Spell Points to consume the energy of one of your undead minions within your Cast Range.
 You gain hit points equal to that undead minion’s remaining hit points, and the undead minion collapses and shrivels into dust.

+Additionally, whenever you drop to 0hp or less, you may use your reaction to dismiss an undead minion.
+If you do, you come back with 1hp.

 ### Mass Exhume